 It may seem rather illogical that we should first consider level flight, then gliding and landing, and now the take-off, climb and general performance of the aeroplane.
 But there is method in our madness.
-Level flight is, as it were, the standard condition of flight with which all other manoeuvres are compared; whether we are learning to fly, or merely learning to understand the principles of flight, it is right and proper that we should first learn the problems of level flight.
-Gliding, too, involves simple fundamental principles, in some ways more elementary than those of level flight, but not so closely linked with the principles of other conditions of flight.
+Level flight is, as it were, the standard condition of flight with which all other manoeuvres are compared.
+Gliding, too, involves simple fundamental principles, in some ways more elementary than those of level flight.
 Landing we have used to illustrate the principles of flight at low speeds.
-All these have followed quite naturally one on the other, but the take-off is a problem on its own, having little connection with anything else, and the climb involves very little in the way of new principles.
+All these have followed quite naturally one on the other, but the take-off is a problem on its own.